rubik/stack-hpc-coveralls/README.md

 ### Running

 SHC should work out of the box in any Stack-based project.
-It may work in other scenarios if you supply the right options, but that's not guaranteed.
-With plain Cabal, there is already [hpc-coveralls](https://github.com/guillaume-nargeot/hpc-coveralls), of which SHC is a spinoff.
+It may work in other scenarios if you supply the right options, but that's not guaranteed, nor supported.
+For plain Cabal projects, there is already [hpc-coveralls](https://github.com/guillaume-nargeot/hpc-coveralls), of which SHC is a spinoff.